stratosphereips/StratosphereLinuxIPS/docs/index.rst

 - **Thread Intelligence**.
 Explanation on how Slips works with the threat intelligence feeds.See :doc:`Threat Intelligence <threatintelligence>`.

+- **Detections per Flow**.
+Explanation on how Slips works to make detections on each flow with different techniques.
+See :doc:`Flow Alerts <flowalerts>`.

 - **Contributing**.
 Explanation how to contribute to Slips, and instructions how to implement new detection module in Slips.
 See :doc:`Contributing <contributing>`.